How perturbative QCD constrains the Equation of State at Neutron-Star densities: setup

 \section{setup}

 In the following we consider all possible interpolations of the full thermodynamic potential at zero temperature and in $\beta$-equilibrium, $\Omega(\muB)=-p(\muB)$, between the low-density limit $\muB=\muC$ and the high-density limit $\muB=\muQ$.
-We assume that at both of these limits the pressure $p(\muB)$ and its first derivative, baryon number density $n(\muB) = \partial_{\muB}p(\muB)$ are know
+We assume that at both of these limits the pressure $p(\muB)$ and its first derivative, baryon number density $n(\muB) = \partial_{\muB}p(\muB)$ are now

-This information is readily available from the microscopic calculations which are assumed to be reliable at these limits; representative values from state-of-the-art chiral effective theory (CET) \cite{Hebeler:2013nza} and pQCD calculations \cite{Gorda:2021znl} from the literature are reproduced in \cref{tab1}.
+This information is readily available from the microscopic calculations which are assumed to be reliable at these limits; representative values from state-of-the-art chiral effective theory (CET) \cite{Hebeler:2013nza} and pQCD calculations \cite{Gorda:2021znl} from the literature are reproduced in \cref{tab1} \footnote{In addition to the perturbative contribution, the pressure at high densities may also receive a non-pertrubative, density independent contribution often referred as the \emph{bag constant.} We have checked that inclusion of a bag constant of $200$MeV/fm$^3$ leads to an effect that is qualitatively similar but negligible in size compared to scale variation error.}.

 Thermodynamic consistency requires that pressure is a continuous function of $\muB$.
-Similarly, thermodynamic stability requires convexity of thermodynamic potentials $\partial_\muB^2 \Omega \leq 0$ so that $n(\muB)$ is a monotonically increasing function $\partial_\muB n(\muB) \geq 0$.
-Density $n(\muB)$ does not need to be continuous and it can have discontinuities (increasing the density at fixed $\muB$) in the case of 1st-order phase transitions; we place no additional assumptions on the number or strength of possible transitions.
-Causality requires that the speed of sound is less than the speed of light, $c_s^2 \leq 1$, and it imposes a condition on the first derivative of the number density
+Similarly, thermodynamic stability requires concavity of thermodynamic potentials $\partial_\muB^2 \Omega \leq 0$ so that $n(\muB)$ is a monotonically increasing function $\partial_\muB n(\muB) \geq 0$.
+Density $n(\muB)$ does not need to be continuous and it can have discontinuities (increasing the density at fixed $\muB$) in the case of first-order phase transitions; we place no additional assumptions on the number or strength of possible transitions.
+Causality requires that the speed of sound is less than the speed of light, $c_s^2 \leq 1$, and it imposes a condition on the first derivative of $n$.